zeusgodyt/GitHub-File-Downloader-Chrome-Extension/README.md

 ---

-## 🔒 Permissions Used
-This extension requires the following permissions:
-- `downloads` → To save files directly to your computer.
-- `activeTab` → To interact with the currently open GitHub page.
-- `scripting` → To scan and fetch file URLs from GitHub pages.
-- `host_permissions` → Access to `https://github.com/*` to detect and download files.

----

 ## 🤝 Contributing
 - Found a bug?
 Have a suggestion?
 Open an **issue** on GitHub!
 - Feel free to **fork** this repo and submit **pull requests**.